nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

 **Use case 02: Delete a task**

 **MSS**

-1. User requests to list persons.
+1. User requests to list tasks.

-2. PlaNus shows a list of persons.
+2. PlaNus shows a list of tasks.

-3. User requests to delete a specific person in the list.
+3. User requests to delete a specific task in the list.

-4. PlaNus deletes the person.
+4. PlaNus deletes the task.

    Use case ends.